A mattress is one of the most important things you can buy.

 Choosing between a memory foam vs a hybrid mattress depends entirely on you.
 There’s no right answer, just which one provides you with the level of comfort and support that you need.

-- Memory foam mattresses are soft comfortable mattresses that literally mould around your body as you lay on it.
-They’re best for people who prefer a softer mattress, who move around a lot in the night.
+- Memory foam ones are soft comfortable mattresses that literally mould around your body as you lay on it.
+They’re best for people who prefer a softer sleep, who move around a lot in the night.

-- Hybrid mattresses are made from a layer of innerspring coils, topped with either memory foam or latex.
+- Hybrids are made from a layer of innerspring coils, topped with either memory foam or latex.
 It’s a tad harder than memory foam, making perfect for those that need a bit of extra muscle support or are looking with a lower budget.

 Mattresses have a massive effect on your sleep.
 Picking the right one will have you one step closer to a peaceful night’s sleep.